 World Wellness Group – Our story so far

-To establish a high quality, accessible and affordable multicultural health and wellbeing service for marginalised migrants, refugees and asylum seekers.
+To deliver a high quality, accessible and affordable multicultural health and wellbeing service for marginalised migrants, refugees and asylum seekers.
 We are not interested in one-off projects; we want a sustainable health service that closes the ever increasing access and quality gaps.
 We are in it for the long haul.

 The gap in access and quality is largely due to cultural and language barriers.
 In the health system, which is generally not responsive to cultural and language diversity, our client group experience: